Sir Boateng Online

 miniature circuit breaker

-A miniature circuit breaker and ground-fault circuit interrupter (GFCI) has been increasingly used for excess current protection in single and three-phase domestic, commercial and industrial circuits.
-In fact, they are gradually replacing fuses in all modern electrical installations.
+A miniature circuit breaker and ground-fault circuit interrupter (GFCI) has been increasingly used for excess current protection in single and three-phase domestic, commercial, and industrial circuits.
+They are gradually replacing fuses in all modern electrical installations.

 Table of Contents